pppku/jimmy_tools/README.md

 # jimmy_tools
-some useful tools writed by jimmy
+Some useful tools writed by jimmy

 ## random_wav

+## raw2wav
+Change vidio's format from raw to wav.